magento/architecture/design-documents/graph-ql/coverage/add-items-to-cart.md

 **Overview**

+:warning: Current proposal is deprecated in favor of [add-items-to-cart-single-mutation.md](add-items-to-cart-single-mutation.md)

 As a Magento developer, I need to manipulate the shopping cart via GraphQL so that I can programmatically create orders on behalf of a shopper.

 GraphQL needs to provide sufficient mutations (ways to create/update/delete data) for a developer to build out the storefront checkout experience for a shopper.